rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 ## Summary

-The article gave a informal definition of what a hash function it, showed a concrete example of a simple hash function and explained how it could be used to optimize a problem that, at a first glance, did not seem to be related to a computational algorithm.
+The article gave an informal definition of what a hash function is.
+It showed a concrete example of a simple hash function and it explained how to use it to optimize a problem that, at a first glance, did not seem to be related to a computational algorithm.